isographlabs/isograph/README.md

 At the root of each page, every app will have an `iso` literal with an `@fetchable` directive.
 Isograph's compiler finds and processes all the `iso` literals in your codebase, and will take any fetchable literals and generate GraphQL queries from them.

-So, if the compiler encountered the following fetcable literal:
+So, if the compiler encountered the following fetchable literal:

 ```js
 iso`